Crisis of confidence in government handling of corruption, survey shows

 Transparency International noted that even though religious bodies fared best of the 12 major institutions overall, in some countries they are nevertheless as being “highly corrupt”.
 In particular in Israel, Japan, Sudan and South Sudan, religious bodies scored above four on the scale of 1 to 5.

-Transparency International is a global organisation that campaigns against corruption.
+Transparency International is a global organization that campaigns against corruption.
 It has 90 chapters worldwide and tries to raise awareness of the damaging effects of corruption and works to develop and implement measures to tackle it.
-(Additional reporting by Sarah Marsh; Editing by Michael Roddy)